pegaltier/backtest-kit/docs/classes/StrategyConnectionService.md

 getPositionInvestedCount: (backtest: boolean, symbol: string, context: { strategyName: string; exchangeName: string; frameName: string; }) => Promise<number>
 ```

-Returns the number of DCA entries for the current pending signal.
+Returns the number of DCA entries made for the current pending signal.

-1 = original entry only.
+1 = original entry only (no DCA).
+Increases by 1 with each successful commitAverageBuy().

 Returns null if no pending signal exists.

 ### getPositionInvestedCost